 Our latest Dezeen x MINI Living talk explores how architects and designers can create spaces that cater for people's increasingly globe-trotting lifestyles.
-Tune in from 7:20pm UK time to watch the talk live from Los Angeles.

-As huge, global companies roll out increasing numbers of co-living and co-working spaces designed by international architecture and design firms, the talk will also ask how we can create spaces that cater for this globe-trotting lifestyle without the buildings we live and work in becoming monotonous and lacking a sense of place.
+As huge, global companies roll out increasing numbers of co-living and co-working spaces designed by international architecture and design firms, the talk also asked how we can create spaces that cater for this globe-trotting lifestyle without the buildings we live and work in becoming monotonous and lacking a sense of place.

 See all the content as we publish it at www.dezeen.com/miniliving.